duckietown/book-devmanual-docs/src/contributing/local_edit/index.md

 In a nutshell:

-* You *fork* the repos to your GitHub account.
+* *Fork* the repos to your GitHub account.
-* You compile locally using a Docker container (no installation necessary).
+* Compile locally using a Docker container (no installation necessary).
-* You contribute by opening a pull request.
+* Contribute by opening a pull request.

 ## Workflow